MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/sharepoint/install-sharepoint.md

 Assuming you still want SharePoint in your TFS deployment, you’ll need a single domain account to act as the TFS Report Reader account.
 TFS uses this account to generate reports.
 (Even if you don’t set up SharePoint, you’ll need a report reader account to generate reports).
 We’re going to use the report reader account for reports, but we’ll also use it as the Farm Administrator account for our SharePoint installation, just as TFS would during a standard install.

->**Tip:**
+> [!TIP]
 > Don’t put the report reader account in the Windows Administrators security group.
 It just needs the Allow log on locally permission, which all domain accounts have by default.

 ## Free SharePoint vs. paid-for SharePoint